brean/docker-ros/README.md

 TODO: How and when does the ROS 2 middleware decide when to use memory and when does it

+TODO: the Future use zenoh everywhere!

-# Part 12: The DFKI Docker Image Development
+# Part 13: The DFKI Docker Image Development
 TODO: Link to basics on https://github.com/dfki-ric/docker_image_development

 TODO: create repo using docker_image_development and integrate it in devContainer.